Video search engine

 A video search engine is a web-based search engine which crawls the web for video content.
 Some video search engines parse externally hosted content while others allow content to be uploaded and hosted on their own servers.
-Some engines also allow users to search by video format type and by length of the clip.
+Some engines also allow users to search by video format type and by the length of the clip.
 The video search results are usually accompanied by a thumbnail view of the video.

-Video search engines are computer programs designed to find videos stored on digital devices, either through Internet servers or in storage units from the same computer.
+Video search engines are computer programs designed to find videos stored on digital devices, either through Internet servers or in storage units on the same computer.
 These searches can be made through audiovisual indexing, which can extract information from audiovisual material and record it as metadata, which will be tracked by search engines.

 Utility

 The main use of these search engines is the increasing creation of audiovisual content and the need to manage it properly.
-The digitization of audiovisual archives and the establishment of the Internet, has led to large quantities of video files stored in big databases, whose recovery can be very difficult because of the huge volumes of data and the existence of a semantic gap.
+The digitisation of audiovisual archives and the establishment of the Internet have led to large quantities of video files stored in big databases, whose recovery can be very difficult because of the huge volumes of data and the existence of a semantic gap.

 Search criterion

-The search criterion used by each search engine depends on its nature and purpose of the searches.
+The search criterion used by each search engine depends on its nature and the purpose of the searches.

 Metadata

 Metadata is information about facts.
-It could be information about who is the author of the video, creation date, duration, and all the information that could be extracted and included in the same files.
-Internet is often used in a language called XML to encode metadata, which works very well through the web and is readable by people.
-Thus, through this information contained in these files is the easiest way to find data of interest to us.
+It could be information about who the author of the video is, the date of creation, duration, and all the information that could be extracted and included in the same files.
+The Internet is often used in a language called XML to encode metadata, which works very well through the web and is readable by people.
+Thus, the easiest way to find data of interest to us is through the information contained in these files.

-In the videos there are two types of metadata, that we can integrate in the video code itself and external metadata from the page where the video is.
-In both cases we optimize them to make them ideal when indexed.
+In the videos, there are two types of metadata that we can integrate into the video code itself and external metadata from the page where the video is.
+In both cases, we optimise them to make them ideal when indexed.